 A test sequence consists of test steps arranged in a hierarchy.
+You can use a test sequence to define test inputs and to define how a test will progress in response to the simulation.
 A test step contains actions that execute at the beginning of the step.
-A test step can also contain transitions that define when the step stops executing, and which test step executes next.
-Action and transition syntax uses MATLAB® as the action language.
+A test step can contain transitions that define when the step stops executing, and which test step executes next.
+Actions and transitions use MATLAB® as the action language.
+You create test sequences by using the Test Sequence block and the Test Sequence Editor.

 Test sequences can have parent steps and substeps.
 Substeps can activate only if the parent step is active.
 A group of steps in the same hierarchy level shares a common transition type.
 When you create a test step, the step becomes a transition option for other steps in the same group.